rubyonjets/jets-docs/_docs/events/sns.md

 end
 ```

 Underneath the hood, Jets provisions resources via CloudFormation.
-The use of `depends_on` ensures that Jets will pass the shared resource `Topic` stack outputs to the `HardJob` stack as input parameters.
-This allows `HardJob` to reference resources from the separate child `Topic` stack.
+The use of `depends_on` ensures that Jets will pass the shared resource `Topic` stack outputs to the `CoolEvent` stack as input parameters.
+This allows `CoolEvent` to reference resources from the separate child `Topic` stack.

 {% include cloudformation_links.md %}